SwitchbladeBot/switchblade/README.md

 ### Translation

 One of our main goals is to make Switchblade avaliable as many people as possible, and that's why we have put together an awesome team consisting of **more than 50 translators** from all around the globe.
 Do you want to be a part of it?
 Awesome!
 We translate our strings through **Crowdin**, a platform made for software localisation.
 Go to [our Crowdin page](http://translate.switchblade.xyz) and request to join the team.
 After that, join our [community server](http://support.switchblade.xyz) and ping one of the translation managers so they can accept you and give you your roles. [**Ah, and did we mention that translators get an awesome badge on their profile card?**](https://cdn.discordapp.com/attachments/445203869115351041/587286168308154369/profile.jpg)

+<h2 align="center">Branching, canary and updates</h2>

+We work on the `dev` branch, which is deployed automagically to **Switchblade Canary**, our private testing , whenever commits are pushed.
+Canary isn't publicly avaliable for everyone to add to their servers, but, if you ask nicely enough, we might open an exception.

+Once we feel like the code on `dev` is stable enough, we merge it to the `master` branch, that gets deployed to **Switchblade**, the public instance that everyone can [add to their servers](https://invite.switchblade.xyz/).

+We usually do that every two months or so, but we might skip a month if we're not confident enough about the reliability of the current code.
+To get to know about updates as soon as they happen, follow us on medium or join our community server.
+We post detailed updates notes as soon as stuff goes live.

 <h2 align="center">Sponsors</h2>